eclipse-openj9/openj9-docs/docs/xss.md

 # -Xiss / -Xss / -Xssi

-Determines the size and behavior of the stack size for Java<sup>&trade;</sup> threads.
+Determines the size and behavior of the stack size for Java&trade; threads.

 To increase the maximum number of threads your system can support, reduce the maximum native stack size.